trex-paxos/trex-paxos-jvm/README.md

 `accept(S,N,V)` in its journal, it must request retransmission.
 This implementation uses a `catchup` message to request the retransmission of missed `accept` messages.

+The pairing of `{S,N}` is referred to as a "slot term" within the codebase.

 This implementation uses code similar to the following to allow nodes other than the leader to learn which values have been fixed:

 ```java